jaronbarends/webbluetooth.js/README.md

 # WebBluetooth.js

-A wrapper around the Web Bluetooth API
+A wrapper around the Web Bluetooth API.
+Though not entirely correct, the easiest way to think about this class is that is represents a single bluetooth device.

 ## Prerequisites